bhovhannes/jestor/README.md

 #### Describing multiple rules

 If you want to define multiple rules, `followRules` should be used.
-It accepts a function, which should return array of rules, which define what should mock should do when the given condition is met:
+It accepts a function, which should return array of rules, which define what mock should do when the given condition is met:

 ```javascript
 it('should allow to define multiple rules', function() {